 Relationships

 However, step back and, underneath the battling, it might be that the feeling for each other is still there, but just lost in all the antagonism and conflict.
 There may be more vulnerable emotions sitting just underneath all the anger.
-Someone might feel unheard, or devalued, or that the other person has lost interest in them.
+Someone might feel unheard, devalued, or that the other person has lost interest in them.
 Understanding this can then allow engagement with patterns in a more constructive way.
 Often there is a way back to a happier relationship.

 Understanding relationship dynamics enables people to make different choices about their relationships, rather than being entangled in behaviours which they may find difficult to see in themselves.
 There is then the possibility of new ways forward.